RJ-0605/rodney-syself-devops/demo-crm-app/AppGuide.md

              version: 0.1.0
          ...
       ```
 - * 2.
-Next is to create  a Values in values.yaml to store values.
+Next  i  created  a Values in values.yaml to store values.
        This makes maintenance of the Chart very easy and reusable, also makes it Scalable by **using Go template syntax**:

     * For values file see in [file](values.yaml)